 Methadone is a drug that is commonly used to help individuals quit heroin or other opioids.
 This medication, which is only available with a prescription, can reduce opioid withdrawal symptoms and combat cravings.
 Methadone may also be used to treat severe pain that does not respond to other pain relievers.

 This medication works by binding to the opioid receptors in the brain to change how the brain perceives pain in order to provide pain relief.
 It also blocks the euphoric effects of other opioids, making it helpful in opioid addiction treatment.
-As an opioid agonist, methadone is considered an opioid and can be abused and addictive if used for prolonged periods of time.
+As an opioid agonist, methadone is considered an opioid and can be used and addictive if used for prolonged periods of time.

 Methadone Dependence and Withdrawal

-People who take methadone for an extended period or who abuse methadone and become dependent on it are likely to experience methadone withdrawal when stopping the drug.
+People who take methadone for an extended period or who use methadone and become dependent on it are likely to experience methadone withdrawal when stopping the drug.
 This is especially true if a person suddenly stops taking methadone rather than slowly tapering off the medication.

 Methadone dependence and addiction often don’t happen purposely.
 Individuals overcoming heroin or other opioid addiction may begin to take methadone as part of a treatment program.
-Unfortunately, this drug can replace the previous drugs of abuse if not taken exactly as prescribed and closely monitored by a doctor.
+Unfortunately, this drug can replace the previous drugs of use if not taken exactly as prescribed and closely monitored by a doctor.

 If a person is dependent on methadone and trying to quit taking the drug, a medically supervised detoxification program is the best and safest way to do so.

 Methadone Withdrawal Symptoms